 a.
 Estimated number of small businesses and types of businesses and industries with small businesses subject to proposed rule.

-DEQ identified 2,580 registered small businesses in Douglas County.
+DEQ identified 2,580 registered small businesses in Douglas County based on Oregon Employment Department data.
+This dataset includes only registered businesses.
 Of these, 33 are agricultural businesses and 85 are timber-related businesses that may be affected if they operate within streamside areas.
 Small private woodland owners not classified as businesses may also experience indirect impacts.

+DEQ used Douglas County Assessor data (2023) to characterize land use and industries not fully captured in the registered business data.
+This analysis identified approximately 37,576 privately owned parcels that include streamside acreage.
+Of these, 7,580 parcels (174,586 acres) are designated as farm use (property class 500 series) and 3,694 parcels (283,391 acres) are designated as forest use (property class 600 series).
+Industrial timber operations own at least 70 percent of the private forest‑designated acreage (1,780 parcels) in the Umpqua Basin.
+The remaining agricultural and forest parcels are largely held by small operations or individual landowners, including small businesses that may be affected.

 b.
 Projected reporting, recordkeeping and other administrative activities, including costs of professional services, required for small businesses to comply with the proposed rule.